sagemath/sagewiki_to_gh-2022-10-10/Distribution.md

 = Using SageMath through other software =

 Other software, such as Cantor and !TeXmacs, have interfaces to SageMath.

+On tablets and mobile phones, Juno provides a good interface to !CoCalc.

 See [[https://wiki.sagemath.org/Interfaces#Interfaces_to_SageMath_in_other_software|Interfaces to Sage in other software]].